Sharing of expertise

 Based on our expertise in Flanders, we developed an international training to teach the basic principles of recruiting voluntary blood donors.
 During this training, national Red Cross societies learn why blood is necessary, what the benefits of voluntary and unpaid blood donation are, and what techniques can be used to efficiently reach and retain blood donors.
 This training is given by experienced staff or volunteers from Belgian Red Cross-Flanders to staff of local Red Cross societies, so that they can then use the materials themselves to further train their volunteers and staff.

-The content of this training will be adapted to the context of our partner countries.
-Under the guidance of experts from Sub-Saharan Africa and using scientific data, guidelines are being issued to further improve the content of the training.
+The content of this training has been adapted to the context of our partner countries.
+Under the guidance of experts from Sub-Saharan Africa and using scientific data, an evidence-based manual "Blood Donor Recruitment in Africa" has been developed.

 Quality improvement of blood supply